edoyango/learngenomics.dev/docs/02-genomic-variation/01-baselines-for-variation.md

 ## The Analysis of Tumors vs. Germline Mutations

 Having a matched pair of tumor and germline data is especially valuable in variant detection because germline data acts as a precise control.

+*EY notes: germline DNA is DNA that is passed on to offspring.
+This DNA is different from DNA that form most of the body.
+The latter is known as "somatic".
+Mutations from somatic DNA are not passed to offspring, whereas mutations from germline DNA are.
+Hence, making germline useful as a baseline for analysing genetic information from tumours.*

 The analyst uses the pairing to sort out common but irrelevant single nucleotide variations (SNVs) found in the normal germline tissue from the new cancer driving mutations in the tumor.